NeuronAddict/keycloak-scanner/README.md

 Or without venv :
 ```
 cd keycloak-scanner
-pip3 install . # use sudo for install for all users
+sudo pip3 install . # use sudo for install for all users
 keycloak-scanner
 ```

-## example
+## Example
 ```
 keycloak-scanner http://localhost:8080 \ # url to test
 --realms myorganisation \ # realms to scan